babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 The second computer vision application I built was designed to help count the number of people who engaged with MapR demos at conference kiosks.
 It achieved the following important capabilities:

 * Inference was fast because images were processed by a GPU on an Nvidia Jetson TX2
-* Raw images were archived and searchable via metadata.
-Instead of using standard Linux shell utilities to navigate folders with thousands of images, we could SQL to find paths to specific images matching search criteria.
+* Raw images were archived in MapR-FS and searchable via metadata in MapR-DB tables.
+Instead of using bash to navigate folders with thousands of images, we could use SQL to find paths to specific images matching search criteria.
 * Streams were replayable.
 So, when we decided to fix problems with our face detection model, we could apply that new model to our entire history of raw images and achieve a more accurate count of booth attendance.
 * Analytics with SQL and Zeppelin.
 Counting booth attendance was easier since face detection data could be analyzed with SQL - something I'm familiar with, and visualized in Zeppelin.